DogBoy’s is a boarding, day care and training facility for dogs on 15 beautiful acres in Pflugerville, Texas.

 When dogs come to Dog Boys, we want them to be outside playing as much as possible.
 Our kennel staff begins bright and early at 6:30am, at which time they administer any morning meals and medications, and begin running our boarders into playgroups.
 On weekdays, our daycare dogs join the boarding dogs – when appropriate – in playgroups throughout the property.
 We group dogs in playgroups based on their behavior, age, size, gender, and health.
 Depending on all of those factors, some dogs may go to their own playgroup if they do better on their own, some may go to smaller groups with 1 or 2 other dogs, and others may get to join big group hikes.

 No. You are free to pick up or drop off your dog whenever the office is open (see above).
-We charge for boarding by the night, so as long as you pick up your dog during business hours, you are not charged for your pick up day.
+If you pick up after 1pm on Monday through Saturday, you will be charged a $20 fee.
 When dropping off, it is best if you can drop off before 3pm.
 This gives your dog(s) time to play a little before dinnertime.

 No. Dogs who board get the same amount of playtime as day care dogs.
 Playtime is included with both services.
 In fact, compatible boarding and daycare dogs get to play together.